Why Is My Tax Refund Smaller This Year?

 2. File your federal tax return early.

-Filing as early as possible helps in two ways: you’ll get your refund faster and have more time to prepare for and pay your tax bill if you owe taxes.
+Filing as early as possible helps in two ways: You’ll get your refund faster and have more time to prepare for and pay your tax bill if you owe taxes.

-If you e-file, you should get your tax refund within 21 days.
+If you e-file, you should get your federal tax refund within 21 days.
 If you end up owing taxes, you have until the filing deadline, April 15 this year, to pay any taxes due.
 That’s why filing early can be beneficial if you end up with an unexpected tax bill — it gives you more time to plan for and pay the cost.

 3. Contribute to a retirement account or health savings account (HSA).